GeoNode/documentation/usage/managing_datasets/new_dataset_from_scratch.rst

     *New Dataset creation from scratch*

-At this time you can also change the default *Share options* settings, see :ref:`dataset-permissions` to learn how.

 Once the form has been filled out, click on :guilabel:`Create`.
 You will be redirected to the *Dataset Page* (see :ref:`dataset-info`).
 Now your Dataset is created but is still empty, no features have been added yet.
 See the :ref:`dataset-editing` section to learn how to add new features.